manymoments/manymoments.github.io/_posts/2019-08-02-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate.markdown

 In our [first post](https://ittaiab.github.io/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony/) we reviewed the classic lower for [Partial synchrony](https://ittaiab.github.io/2019-06-01-2019-5-31-models/).
 This lower bound turned out to be very robust, it holds even against a static adversary and even if there is [trusted PKI setup](https://ittaiab.github.io/2019-07-18-setup-assumptions/).

 In this post we discuss another classic impossibility result.
 This time in the [synchronous model](https://ittaiab.github.io/2019-06-01-2019-5-31-models/).
 This lower bound shows that with $n=3f$ parties one cannot solve Byzantine agreement in the face of an adversary controlling $f$ parties.
+We show the version where $n=3$ parties.

 Informally this lower bound captures the following:
 *if there are only three parties $A,B,C$ and say $B$ and $C$ blame each other for lying and provide no proof-of-malice to $A$, then $A$ has no way to decide between $B$ and $C$. $A$ has no way to know who to trust and agree with.*